bloominstituteoftechnology/back-end-project-week/README.md

 ## Lambda Notes
 The following is a list of items that you will need to accomplish to demonstrate mastery over your 4th Lambda School Unit

-## Trello Set Up

-- Use your existing Trello account from the Front End Project, or create a new one.
-- Create a new board called "Lambda Notes(Backend) - {Your Name}".
-- Create lists titled `Backlog`,`To do`, `Blocked`, `In Progress`, and `Done`.
-- Fill in the `To do` list with the MVP features listed below.
-- Fill in the `backlog` list with all the extra features listed below.
-- Share your board with the project manager that has been assigned to you.
-If you have not been assigned yet, reach out to your Section Lead for guidance.
-- Add your Trello URL to your project's README.md file.
-Commit the change, push it to your repository & submit a pull request.

 ## Backend MVP Features:

 We recommend that you finish all the MVP features before trying to deploy.

 - Add data persistence using a Relational Database.
 We suggest you start with `SQLite3`.
-- Create a Web API for the React application you built in the front-end project week.
+- Create a Web API for the kind of React application you would have built in Unit 2 and 3.
 - Build endpoints for each of the following features:
   - Display a list of notes.
   - Create a note with a _title_ and _content_.
   - View an existing note.
   - Edit an existing note.
   - Delete an existing note.
-  - Modify your front-end so that it uses your newly created Web API.

 Upon your first commit, please submit a Pull Request and add _both_ the **Trello Set Up** and **Backend MVP Features** Task lists to your first Pull Request comment.

 ---

-**Once you have completed the "Minimum Viable Product" requirements, message your project manager for approval**.
+**Once you have completed the "Minimum Viable Product" requirements, message Edd for approval**.
 If approved, you may continue to deploy and work on the Extra Features.
 Please add the Extra Features you implement to the list you added to the comment on your first PR.

 ## Deployment